AU Redundancy Pay Calculator

 10 years or more12 weeks$17,308$23,077

-⚠️ The 10-year reduction: The NES intentionally drops the redundancy pay period from 16 weeks (9–10 yrs) to 12 weeks (10+ yrs).
-This reflects that employees with a decade of continuous service typically access long service leave separately.
-Source: fairwork.gov.au
+The 10-year drop: the NES deliberately reduces redundancy pay from 16 weeks (9–10 years) to 12 weeks (10+ years), because employees with a decade of service usually access long service leave separately.
+It catches a lot of people out.[Fair Work]

 Notice Pay Scale — NES Australia

-In addition to redundancy severance pay, your employer must give you written notice of termination or pay in lieu.
+On top of redundancy pay, your employer must give written notice of termination or pay it in lieu.
 The NES minimum notice periods are:

 Period of Continuous ServiceMinimum Notice